GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

      such as, comparing change in statistical values for each player between regular season and postseason e.g. 5 year change in regular season and postseason PTS per 75 (pace-adjusted scoring rate) and TS+ (league adjusted scoring efficiency) for Kevin Durant from 2015-19.
  Create adjusted playoff efficiency
-  1. scraping NBA team's defensive stats since 1974 (TS% allowed [points per possession allowed])
+  1. Scraping NBA team's defensive stats since 1974 (TS% allowed [points per possession allowed])
-  2. grabbing player URL's since 1974 and scraping their playoff series for their TS%
+  2. Scraping player URL's since 1974 and using them to scrape their playoff series for their TS%
   3. Dividing a player's TS% by their playoff opponent's regular seasons TS%
   4. Creating total playoff numbers by weighing for MP in each series